-In this post, let’s focus on disaster recovery, and more specifically on the business continuity plan, with a simple example.
+In this post, let’s focus on disaster prevention, and more specifically on the business continuity plan, with a simple example.
 We will also provide you with a free template.

 This is the second post in our series of Supply Chain Risk Management, which will come out gradually over the next few months.